Geneviève Abitakijikokwe: Eleven Name Variants

 She appears first on May 27, 1786, standing as godmother at a baptism — Geneviève Abitakijig8k8e, in Father Lebrun’s careful hand.
 She was already an adult woman, already associated with the mission community, already known to the priest by name.
 This is not her arrival.
 It is simply the first time a record survives to tell us she was there.

-Over the next twenty years, she would be named as godmother, as mother, as wife, as widow, and finally as witness.
+Over the next thirty-eight years, she would be named as godmother, as mother, as wife, as widow, and finally as witness.
 She buried a husband and at least one child.
 She had a relationship after widowhood that the Church recorded without judgment: a fils naturel in 1796.
 She watched her daughter Marie Angélique marry in 1805.
+And she lived on for nineteen more years — dying on February 23, 1824, at approximately seventy-two years of age, at the same mission where she had first appeared in the records nearly four decades earlier.

-Her son Bernard Wabisi would become a war chief himself, leading Algonquin warriors well into the nineteenth century.
-His 1824 burial record — confirmed from the original register this month — names him Chef de guerre Algonquin, approximately sixty years old.
-He had been leading since at least the 1790s.
-His mother had shaped the lineage of leadership.
+Her son Bernard Wabisi became a war chief himself, leading Algonquin warriors well into the nineteenth century.
+His September 1824 burial record names him Chef de guerre Algonquin, approximately sixty years old.
+He died seven months after his mother.
+She had shaped the lineage of leadership — and outlived him long enough to see it take hold.

 Here are the variants as recorded, in order:

-The key to reading these as a single woman rather than nine different people is the spousal anchor.
-Once a record identifies her as the wife of Kitchiwabisi — the same man who appears as father in the children's records — the chain locks.
+The key to reading these as a single woman rather than ten different people is the spousal anchor.
+Once a record identifies her as the wife of Kitchiwabisi — the same man who appears as father in the children’s records — the chain locks.
 The name variants are a documentation problem.
 The person is the same.
+And now the chain is closed at both ends: her first record, May 1786; her burial, February 1824.

-There was also, in the secondary literature, a tenth variant: Kijig8k8e — ascribed to the 1787 baptism record of her daughter Marie Janne.
-That variant would complicate everything.
+There was also, in the secondary literature, a variant: Kijig8k8e — ascribed to the 1787 baptism record of her daughter Marie Janne.
+That variant would complicate everything, until the original manuscript resolved it.

 The Record That Made It Possible